Food ♦ Lodging ♦ Attractions

 The town of Galeton is located 13 miles from the park and Coudersport is located 15 north of Rt.
 44. Grocery stores are closed by 9PM but all night convenience stores are located in each town.
 There is also a country store located 1 ½ miles from the park.
 Open till 9 PM.

-Most attendees will want to camp in the observing field for convenience.
-There is no charge for this.
-Attendees arriving before the start of the star party will be required to pay the nightly $15.00 fee.
+Camping on the observing field both nights of BFSP is included in the star party entry fee.
+Most attendees camp in the observing field for convenience.
+Attendees arriving before the start of the star party will be required to pay the nightly $20.00 fee to the park.
 The observing field will accommodate tents, campers and RV’s.
 Owners of large campers and RV’s are requested to setup on the perimeter of the field if possible in order to avoid blocking the view of others that may have setup near you.

 The observing field area has several pumps with potable water, shared electrical pedestals to power observing equipment and charge batteries.
 There is a clean, modern restroom facility and a CXT (modern latrine) located at the far end of the observing field.
 There are no showers facilities at the park.
 Shower facilities and more modern camping are available at Lyman Run State Park, approximately 8 miles from Cherry Springs.
 Shower fees are $4.00 and payable with an honor envelope at that location.

 The temperatures at Cherry Springs State Park during mid- September are typically pleasantly warm during the day, but can possibly drop into the 40’s or high 30’s during the overnight hours when the skies are clear.
 We suggest you come prepared with warm clothing so that you’ll be able to comfortably enjoy a full night of observing.

 The Millstream Inn is a generous supporter of the Black Forest Star Party.
 They provide a room, free of charge, for our keynote speaker.
 The accommodations are always great and the service is top-rate.
 For more information, please visit their web site here.